All You Need to Know Before Visiting Schonbrunn Palace

 It’s what I recommend since you’ll be able to see all the most awe-inspiring parts of the palace, including the 10 (of the 12) must-see rooms and halls I mentioned previously.

-Note: The “+2” is the Aides-De-Camp Room and Antechamber which are considered to be a part of the Guards
+Note: The “+2” is the Aides-De-Camp Room and Antechamber, which are considered to be a part of the Guards.

+As you can visit every publicly accessible room, you have the chance to learn about all the most famous personalities linked to Schönbrunn Palace.
 During the Grand Tour, you’ll hear the names of Empress Maria Theresa, Franz I Stephan, Empress Elisabeth, Franz Joseph, Marie Antoinette, and more several times.

 The Grand Tour takes about 60 minutes, but it can be longer if you listen to the audio guide and study the details of each room.

+The first highlights of the tour for me are the Salon of Empress Elisabeth and the Balcony Room.
 These are two truly beautiful rooms where you can see portraits of Empress Elisabeth and other members of the Habsburg family.

 Since the Imperial Tour includes fewer rooms than the Grand Tour of Schönbrunn Palace, you can expect it to take about 40 minutes to complete.